 Furthermore, the leaves grow in pairs, and evolved a fascinating ability.
 These will actually fold together during the hottest part of the day.
 In addition, the flowers of the Holywood most typically appear a light blue in color.
 Finally, the seeds develop contained within a red pod and appear small and black in nature.

 - Genus: Guaiacum

-The Holywood may be found throughout a wide range, which includes the Bahamas, Costa Rica, Belize, Guatemala, Haiti, Honduras, Nicaragua, Mexico, Panama, Panama, and Florida, in the United States.
+Quite surprisingly, the Holywood appears to have evolved throughout a comparatively wide range of the world.
+This wide swathe of the globe includes the Bahamas, Costa Rica, Belize, Guatemala, Haiti, Honduras, Nicaragua, Mexico, Panama, Panama, and Florida, in the United States, in North America.

-It primarily inhabits dry, lowland forest.
-It will, however, also inhabit regions such as thickets, pastures, woodland areas, plains, and hillsides.
-Most commonly, it grows inland.
+But, like many plants, the species has definite preferences for its habitat.
+As a result, it primarily inhabits dry, lowland forest.
+Nevertheless, it also proves itself to be adaptable.
+It will also inhabit regions such as thickets, pastures, woodland areas, plains, and hillsides.
+But most commonly, it grows inland.

 This delicate flower evolved adapted to very specific and somewhat uncommon environmental conditions.
 That’s because it needs soil that has a unique combination of both coarseness and fineness.
 Though it appears moderately widespread, it rarely grows in any great number in any one location.